Photo Equipment

 Tuesday, September 7, 2021

-I also started a battery recondition cycle on the pack that failed me yesterday.
+I also started a battery recondition cycle on the NiMH pack that failed me yesterday.

 Thursday, September 23, 2021

 Don't.
 Waste.
 Money.
 (Likely I already did, as the -II has met all my needs so far.
-It did not need replacement.
-The Rebel, on the other hand...)
+It did not need replacement, though another battery wouldn't have been a bad idea.
+The Rebel predecessor, on the other hand...)

 Something that is useful is the E1 hand strap that is on the -II—I love this strap.
 The -III had no straps at all, and some quick research showed that the Canon E1 strap is long gone in the marketplace, replaced by the E2, which is similar but has a tripod screw on one end.
 (The hand pad is also a little smaller.)
 A little closer look, though, shows that this screw assembly is just tied onto the strap, and comes off easily—you don't have to use it.
 (This strap is also intended for use on cameras that have optional battery grips, and the quick-release screw allows you to remove the grip without great effort.
 However, the 1D cameras don't need this option.)
 I have no intention of rendering the -II less useful by stealing its straps, so I need to procure something for the -III if they're both to be usable.
-(A 1Ds II [III] is a better backup for a 1Ds III [II] than the Rebel.
-With these two cameras in the roster the Rebel can go bye-bye.)
+(A 1Ds-II [-III] is a better backup for a 1Ds-III [-II] than the Rebel.
+With these two cameras in the roster the Rebel can maybe go bye-bye.)

 Maybe next time out I'll take the -III instead?
 (Of course the -II will be there too, in reserve.)